The Best Ad Blockers for Firefox 2026

 Don’t let ads fire you up.
-Instead, get one of our recommended ad blockers for Firefox.
+Instead, get one of our top 5 ad blockers for Firefox, including Surfshark CleanWeb, Total Adblock, and more.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.